The Adian-Rabin Theorem -- An English translation

-The final part (\S17--19) of [Mar51b] is somewhat remarkable, as it contains an undecidability result for semigroups which does not have a group-theoretic analogue in any of Adian's papers.
-Let $\fP$ be an invariant property of subsemigroups of semigroups, such that there is some subsemigroup of some semigroup with property $\fP$, and some subsemigroup of some semigroup without property $\fP$.
-Then Markov proves (or, rather, states) that given a finitely presented semigroup $S$, and a finite set of words $B_i$ over its generators, there is no algorithm which decides whether the subsemigroup generated by the $B_i$ has property $\fP$.
+The final part (\S17--19) of [Mar51b] is somewhat remarkable, as it contains an undecidability result for monoids which does not have a group-theoretic analogue in any of Adian's papers.
+Let $\fP$ be an invariant property of submonoids of monoids, such that there is some submonoid of some monoid with property $\fP$, and some submonoid of some monoid without property $\fP$.
+Then Markov proves (or, rather, states) that given a finitely presented monoid $S$, and a finite set of words $B_i$ over its generators, there is no algorithm which decides whether the submonoid generated by the $B_i$ has property $\fP$.
 The group-theoretic analogue for this result would only be proved later by Baumslag, Boone \& Neumann (\textit{Math.
 Scand} \textbf{7} (1959) pp. 191--201).

 As with any translation, there are some inconsequential technical matters that should be mentioned.
 First, any references to page numbers (except in bibliographic items) are always with respect to the present translation.
 Second, I have done my best to eliminate typographical errors.
 In [Adi57a], there are quite a few scattered throughout, but these were always easy to fix of a similarly harmless nature as e.g. mistyping 37$^\prime$ as 37$^1$.
 Any typos that remain (or were introduced in the translation process) are, in other words, my own.
 Third, while I have not attempted to make a facsimile of the original articles, I have attempted to preserve the layout, outline, and general design of the articles in translating them.
 This includes the typeface.
 The alignments and numbering of equations, names and numbering of lemmas, and many other similar details have been kept precisely as they were.
 Thus, the reader wishing to consult both the Russian original and my translation should have no difficulties in switching between the two.
 I have also included the original bibliographical information at the top of the first page of every article.